uless/riverbot/README.md

 (b) not suitable for production environments

-(d) to include shortcuts in order to support rapid prototyping such as, but not limitted to, relaxed authentication and authorization processes
+(d) to include shortcuts in order to support rapid prototyping such as, but not limited to, relaxed authentication and authorization processes

 **All work produced is open source.
 More information can be found in the GitHub repo.**